 A "statute of limitations" is a state law that sets a strict time limit on the right to bring a lawsuit.
 These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.

-Alaska Statutes section .09.10.070 gives anyone who has been injured in a car accident -- that includes a driver, passenger, motorcyclist, bicyclist, or pedestrian -- two years to get their lawsuit filed in the state’s civil court system.
+Alaska Statutes section 09.10.070 (2021) gives anyone who has been injured in a car accident—that includes a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—two years to get their lawsuit filed in the state's civil court system.

 The same two-year time limit also applies to vehicle damage claims after a car accident, as well as situations where a car accident causes someone's death, and the family of the deceased person wants to file a wrongful death lawsuit.